ros-navigation/docs.nav2.org/configuration/packages/smac/configuring-smac-hybrid.rst

         use_quadratic_cost_penalty: False
         downsample_obstacle_heuristic: True
         allow_primitive_interpolation: False
+        coarse_search_resolution: 4         # Number of bins to skip when doing a coarse search for the path.
+Only used for all_direction goal heading mode.
+        goal_heading_mode: "DEFAULT"        # DEFAULT, BIDIRECTIONAL, ALL_DIRECTION
         smooth_path: True                   # If true, does a simple and quick smoothing post-processing to the path

         smoother: